Upgrading FileMaker Pro, Part 2 - File Consolidation

 Copy and Paste Layouts

 Copy and Paste layouts from each file into the appropriate layout.
 Make sure any buttons on the layout are now linked to the correct scripts and fields are linked to the correct tables/relationships.
 This is where all the hard work of conversion and consolidation comes together and why it is so critical to ensure unique names for relationships and scripts.
-The only bad news here is the tab order will have to be reset for these layouts, the good news is now in FileMaker 10 tab orders are much easier to adjust.
+The only bad news here is the tab order will have to be reset for these layouts.
+The good news is now, as of FileMaker 10, tab orders are much easier to adjust.

 Tab Orders